skawo/GodMode9-with-Cartridge-Fixer/README.md

 * __Search drives and folders__: Just press R+A on the drive / folder you want to search.
 * __Compare and verify files__: Press the A button on the first file, select `Calculate SHA-256`.
 Do the same for the second file.
 If the two files are identical, you will get a message about them being identical.
 On the SDCARD drive (`0:`) you can also write an SHA file, so you can check for any modifications at a later point.
 * __Hexview and hexedit any file__: Press the A button on a file and select `Show in Hexeditor`.
 A button again enables edit mode, hold the A button and press arrow buttons to edit bytes.
 You will get an additional confirmation prompt to take over changes.
 Take note that for certain files, write permissions can't be enabled.
-* __View/edit text files in a text editor__: Press the A button on a file and select `Show in Text Editor` (only shows up for actual text files).
+* __View text files in a text viewer__: Press the A button on a file and select `Show in Textviewer` (only shows up for actual text files).
 You can enable wordwrapped mode via R+Y, and navigate around the file via R+X and the dpad.
 * __Chainload FIRM payloads__: Press the A button on a FIRM file, select `FIRM options` -> `Boot FIRM`.
 Keep in mind you should not run FIRMs from dubious sources and that the write permissions system is no longer in place after booting a payload.
 * __Chainload FIRM payloads from a neat menu__: The `payloads` menu is found inside the HOME button menu.
 It provides any FIRM found in `0:/gm9/payloads` for quick chainloading.
 * __Inject a file to another file__: Put exactly one file (the file to be injected from) into the clipboard (via the Y button).
 Press A on the file to be injected to.
 There will be an option to inject the first file into it.

 ### Scripting functionality
-* __Run .lua scripts from anywhere on your SD card__: You can run Lua scripts via the A button menu.
-For an overview of usable commands have a look into the documentation and sample scripts included in the release archive. *Don't run scripts from untrusted sources.*
+* __Run .gm9 scripts from anywhere on your SD card__: You can run scripts in .gm9 format via the A button menu. .gm9 scripts use a shell-like language and can be edited in any text editor.
+For an overview of usable commands have a look into the sample scripts included in the release archive. *Don't run scripts from untrusted sources.*
-* __Run Lua scripts via a neat menu__: Press the HOME button, select `More...` -> `Lua scripts...`.
-Any script you put into `0:/gm9/luascripts` (subdirs included) will be found here.
+* __Run .gm9 scripts via a neat menu__: Press the HOME button, select `More...` -> `Scripts...`.
+Any script you put into `0:/gm9/scripts` (subdirs included) will be found here.
 Scripts ran via this method won't have the confirmation at the beginning either.
-* __Run legacy .gm9 scripts__: The old format of .gm9 scripts is still available, but is deprecated and will see no further development.

 ### SD card handling
 * __Format your SD card / setup an EmuNAND__: Press the HOME button, select `More...` -> `SD format menu`.
 This also allows to setup a RedNAND (single/multi) or GW type EmuNAND on your SD card.
 You will get a warning prompt and an unlock sequence before any operation starts.